-This is a spicy, cheesy, crispy chutney sandwich recipe loaded with cheese.
-It is one of the easiest and tastiest Indian-style sandwiches that fit perfectly in the category of a quick breakfast and a cheesy teatime snack.
+This is a spicy, cheesy, crispy chutney sandwich recipe.
+It is one of the easiest and tastiest Indian-style sandwiches that fit perfectly in the category of a quick breakfast or a fun teatime snack.
 Be sure to watch the video!

 About Chutney Sandwich